mozman/ezdxf/docs/source/usage_for_beginners.rst

 --------------------

-Each DXF entity has a :attr:`dxf` namespace attribute, which stores the named DXF attributes, some DXF attributes are only indirect available like the vertices in the LWPOLYLINE entity.
+Each DXF entity has a :attr:`dxf` namespace attribute, which stores the named DXF attributes, some entity attributes and assets are only available from Python properties or methods outside the :attr:`dxf` namespace like the vertices of the LWPOLYLINE entity.
 More information about the DXF attributes of each entity can found in the documentation of the :mod:`ezdxf.entities` module.

 Get some basic DXF attributes::